 The first rule of Dirty Dish Club is you do not talk about Dirty Dish Club.
 Scratch that, please do talk about it.

 When we were first married we lived in a 360 square foot attic apartment.
 There wasn’t a dishwasher and the oven dial had a piece of paper taped over it with the numbers written on by hand.
 We didn’t have much, but we turned that “love grotto” into a home with the sound of our laughter and the aroma of our cooking.
 Like most newlyweds, we rarely fought, but if we did it was usually about whose turn it was to wash the mountain of dirty dishes.
-A lot of things have changed in the last 9 years, but two things haven’t: our love for each other and that nagging sink of dirty dishes.
-These days we live in the Denver Metro area and work hard to please our toughest and most unappreciative critics yet: our two little kids.
-Someday they’ll appreciate all our efforts . . . and even if they don’t, by then we can make them do the dishes.
+A lot of things have changed in the last 14 years, but two things haven’t: our love for each other and that nagging sink of dirty dishes.
+These days we live in the Denver Metro area and work hard to please our toughest and most unappreciative critics yet: our two kids.
+Someday they’ll appreciate all our efforts . . . and even if they don’t, at least we can make them do the dishes.

 I learned to cook to impress a girl.
 Guess who?
 I made her a romantic dinner of Chicken Cacciatore the first time I cooked for her.
 Unfortunately at the time I was unaware of the difference between a clove and a bulb of garlic.
 In spite of the–um–aromatic consequences she married me anyways.